 Who is building Fluxer now?

-Fluxer is no longer a one-person project, but the team is still small for a product with this scope.
+Fluxer is no longer a one-person project, but the team is still small for something this big.

-I am still the only person who has worked across the whole codebase from the beginning, and I still spend most of my time on product development, backend architecture and reliability work, and whatever urgent production problem needs attention that day.
-That also means support, trust and safety, abuse prevention, billing, accounting, and internal tools have all spent time on my desk.
+I am still the only person who has worked across the whole codebase from the beginning, and I spend most of my time building the app, working on backend architecture and reliability, and handling whatever urgent production problem needs attention that day.
+Support, trust and safety, abuse prevention, billing, accounting, and internal tools have all spent time on my desk too.

-Around that, we now have a product and safety lead who helps decide where Fluxer goes, reviews reports, and works through policy and safety tooling.
-We also have an infrastructure-focused engineer working on scaling, monitoring, CDN work, internal tooling, and voice server deployment.
-The native iOS and Android app has a paid contributor focused on mobile implementation, and a newer team member is helping take support and billing load off my plate.
+Around that, someone is helping with direction and safety: where Fluxer goes, report review, policy work, and safety tooling.
+An infrastructure-focused engineer works on scaling, monitoring, CDN work, internal tooling, and voice server deployment.
+The native iOS and Android app has a paid contributor focused on mobile implementation, and a newer team member is taking support and billing load off my plate.

 Frequently asked questions